abdul-1432/Excelerate_Project-Management_Intern/README.md

-We wish you all the best in your internship journey and beyond!
+I wish you all the best in your internship journey and beyond!
 Happy learning and project managing! 🚀